-15 Styles Covered
+25 Styles Covered

-Types of Necklines: Complete Guide to Neckline Styles
+Types of Necklines: Style Guide

 Necklines are one of the most important design elements in clothing.
 The right neckline can elongate your neck, balance your proportions, and draw attention to your best features.
 From classic crew necks to elegant boat necks, each neckline style creates a different visual effect and suits different body types, face shapes, and occasions.
-Understanding necklines helps you make better fashion choices and build a wardrobe that truly flatters you.
+Understanding necklines helps you make better fashion choices and build a wardrobe that truly suits you.

 All Necklines Styles